ibm-cloud-docs/satellite/satellite-cli-reference-v2.md

 ## `ibmcloud sat experimental agent attach`
 {: #experimental-agent-attach-cli}

-[Expires on 2024-09-01.
+[Deactivated on 2024-09-01!
 Use `ibmcloud sat agent attach` instead] Get a Satellite Connector Agent for a specific platform.
 Download the Agent `.zip` for Windows or get a link to the documentation for Docker environments.

 ```txt
 ibmcloud sat experimental agent attach --platform PLATFORM [-q]